Want to know how to calculate the future value with inflation in Excel? Want to calculate inflation-adjusted return from your investment?

 Nominal Interest Rate – Inflation Rate = Real Rate of Return

-To get Real Rate of Return, you have to deduct the Inflation Rate from the Nominal Interest Rate (or your yearly return).
+To get a Real Rate of Return, you have to deduct the Inflation Rate from the Nominal Interest Rate (or your yearly return).

 But the accurate formula is shown below:

 Let me explain this concept with an example.
-Suppose, you have invested $1000 in money market and a got 5% return from there.
+Suppose, you have invested $1000 in the money market and a got 5% return from there.
 The inflation rate is 3% for this period.

 So, your total money is now: $1000 + $1000 x 5% = $1050.

-But do your purchase power same as before?
+But do your purchase power the same as before?
 Say, you could buy a product for $1000, now its price is $1030 (with 3% inflation).

 How many of this product you can buy today?